rmcanany/SolidEdgeHousekeeper/README.md

 Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
 To maintain a clean environment, the program restarts Solid Edge periodically.
+(Set the frequency on the **Configuration** tab.)
 This is by design and does not necessarily indicate a problem.

 However, problems can arise.
-Those cases will be reported in the log file with the message 'Error processing file'.
+Those cases will be reported in the log file with the message `Error processing file`.
-A stack trace will be included.
-The stack trace looks scary, but may be useful for program debugging.
+A stack trace will be included, which may be useful for debugging.
-If four of these errors are detected in a run, the programs halts with the Status Bar message 'Processing aborted'.
+If four of these errors are detected in a run, the programs halts with the Status Bar message `Processing aborted`.

 Please note this is not a perfect program.
-It is not guaranteed not to mess up your files.
+It is not guaranteed not to mess up your work.
 Back up any files before using it.

 ## KNOWN ISSUES